tweag/ormolu/DESIGN.md

-Forking or contributing to Hindent is not an option because if we replace `haskell-src-exts` with `ghc` (or `ghc-exact-print`) then we'll have to work with a different AST type and all the code in Hindent will become incompatible and there won't be much code to be re-used in that case.
+Forking or contributing to Hindent is not an option because if we replace `haskell-src-exts` with `ghc` (or `ghc-exact-print`) then we'll have to work with a different AST type and all the code in Hindent will become incompatible and there won't be much code to be reused in that case.
 It is also possible that we'll find a nicer way to write pretty-printer.

 ## Examples